Joe Gomez

-Joseph Dave Gomez (born 23 May 1997) is an English professional footballer who plays as a defender for club Liverpool and the England national team.
+Joseph David Gomez (born 23 May 1997) is an English professional footballer who plays as a defender for club Liverpool.

 Gomez began his career at Charlton Athletic, breaking into the first team at 17 and playing one full season before joining Liverpool in June 2015.
 After establishing himself as a first-team regular, Gomez struggled with injuries, but appeared in the 2019 UEFA Champions League final as Liverpool won the competition.
 He played in the final of the 2019 FIFA Club World Cup with Liverpool winning the competition for the first time in the club's history.
 He was part of the team that won the 2019–20 Premier League, Liverpool's first league title in 30 years.
+As of September 2026, he is the longest-serving player of Liverpool.

 Gomez has represented England at every level and played every minute of every match when England won the 2014 UEFA European Under-17 Championship.
-He made his debut for the England senior team in November 2017.
+He made his debut for the England senior team in November 2017, and was a part of the squad for UEFA Euro 2024.

 Early life

-Joseph Dave Gomez was born on 23 May 1997 in Catford, Greater London, to a Gambian father, Augustus Gomez, and an English mother.
+Gomez was born on 23 May 1997 in Catford, Greater London, to a Gambian father, Augustus Gomez, and an English mother.